Whys and Wherefores

 Consecutive interpreters note down the content on a pad and subsequently render the whole speech or exchange in the language required.
 Here the translation comes after the event, so the whole process takes longer.
 But frequently the impact is stronger.
 At negotiations, the parties involved have more time to think about what’s been said.
 Technical equipment is not necessary.
 This is the mode of choice for bilateral talks, negotiations or dinner speeches.

 As conference interpreters we charge by the day.
 As a rule, the fee will include the time we need to prepare for the conference.
 The total cost very much depends on the specifics of your event.
 Just tell us where and when it will take place, how long you will need us, and what the conference will be about.
-In most cases the Syntax interpreter will be able to give you an estimate right away.
+In most cases the Syntax adviser will be able to give you an estimate right away.
 A detailed offer will follow shortly after (of course without any obligation on your part).

 Simultaneous interpreting requires total concentration.
 That’s why these interpreters take turns at 30-minute intervals.
 A professional interpreter can manage up to 40 minutes on his/her own, but anything beyond that makes at least two simultaneous interpreters indispensable to ensure that what they say is completely reliable.
 Depending on the length of the event and/or the complexity of the lectures and topics, three interpreters or more may be necessary.